An Ultimate Guide To Cairo’s Cave Church

-The Cave Church is a massive open-air Coptic church nestled inside a cafe – and a must-see in Cairo for architecture lovers.
+The Cave Church is a massive open-air Coptic church nestled inside a cave – and it’s a must-see architectural gem on your Cairo itinerary.

-The incredible Cave Church in Cairo holds up to 2,000 worshipers nestled deep inside a cave in Mokattam Mountain.
+The enormous Cave Church is tucked deep inside a natural cave in the Mokattam Mountain.

 Photo: Sherif Louis Kamel, CC BY-SA 4.0, via Wikimedia Commons